-HACA will not merge the HCV waiting list with the waiting list for public housing and other subsidized housing programs.
+HACA will not merge the HCV waiting list with the waiting list for Project Based Rental Assistance (PBRA)and other subsidized housing programs.

 HACA will use separate waiting lists for Project-based Voucher (PBV) units in individual projects.
 Specifications regarding selection from the PBV waiting lists can be found in Chapter 17.